 - Annual progress reviews

-The Research and Innovation Office holds an Orientation for new HDR students twice each year.
-This is usually a full day and includes sessions from ICT, the Library, Student Services and SUPRA.
-It also covers administrative requirements, information about the Faculty, a discussion on student and supervisor expectations and research ethics and integrity.
-Commencing students are expected to attend where ever possible.
+The Research and Innovation Office will now run an orientation day for new HDR students three times per year at the beginning of Research Period 2, 3 and 4.
+Please refer to the HDR Calendar for details.
+Orientation is usually a full day and includes sessions from ICT, the Library, Student Services and SUPRA as well as detailed information and guidance from the Associate Dean Research Students and the Research & Innovation Office.
+The day includes information on administrative requirements, resources and services provided by the Faculty, a discussion on student and supervisor expectations and research ethics and integrity.
+Student expectations and responsibilities are also covered.
+Commencing students are expected to attend.

 A minimum and maximum period of candidature is specified for each candidate undertaking a research degree.